Best Steps Of Growing Calla Lilies In Containers

 - Seeds appear in late summer to early autumn and must be collected when fully ripe, then stored until spring planting.

 - After the flowers fade, seeds sprout on the thick spadix and mature into kernel-like pods.

-- The pods grow to be two to five inches long in length.
-When they turn yellow, they're ready to harvest, and if you gently squeeze them, they'll feel soft.
+- The pods grow to be two to five inches long.
+They're ready to harvest when they turn yellow, and if you gently squeeze them, they'll feel soft.

 - Dry seeds should be kept in an airtight container in a cold, dark place until spring.